 B i o g r a p h y

-Ray Lambiase has recently released his fourth full length CD, Kid Bayonne, featuring ten new songs that celebrate a range of Americana musical genres, and stories that introduce listeners to a number of memorable characters.
+Ray Lambiase has recently released his fifth full length CD, The Road Ahead, featuring eleven new songs that celebrate a range of Americana musical genres, and stories that will introduce listeners to a number of new memorable characters.

 He began writing and performing his own songs as a teenager on Long Island.

-"The voice - unexpectedly rich, gentle, passionate and drly humourous at turns - is alternately laced with bits of grit and a haunting vibrato."
+"The voice - unexpectedly rich, gentle, passionate and drly humorous at turns - is alternately laced with bits of grit and a haunting vibrato."
 Proctor Lippincott, New York TImes

-After travelling the college coffeehouse circuit in New York, New Jersey and Connecticut, he formed his first band and recorded Slow Dance Romeo/Who'll Run to You Now in the early 1980s.
+After traveling the college coffeehouse circuit in New York, New Jersey and Connecticut, he formed his first band and recorded Slow Dance Romeo/Who'll Run to You Now in the early 1980s.

 'His finest song remains Slow Dance Romeo.
 With its pliant, plaintive melody and wise yet touching lyrics, it has all the makings of a pop standard."
 Wayne Robins, Newsday